film screening and LIVE Q&A WITH LOCAL PRACTITIONERS

 This AFTERNOON is about gaining clarity.

-Last year's sold-out menopause event made one thing very clear.
-Women were ready for more of this conversation.
+Women are ready for more of this conversation.

 Before the Pause continues the work, turning the lens earlier to the years most women navigate without a roadmap.